 - Anything Associated With Your Hospitalization Is Covered: This means that any medical professionals you see will be covered.
 The services that they provide in the hospital will also be covered, including medical imaging and testing.
-Drugs that are given to you in an inpatient hospital setting will be covered, as will the cost of staying at the hospital.
+Drugs that are given to you in an inpatient hospital setting will also be covered, as will the cost of staying at the hospital.

 - To Prevent Surprise Bills, Specify That You Want to Stay In-Network: You’ll need to specify that you only want in-network treatment to prevent surprise medical bills.
-Your insurance company may have different rules for co-payments to in-network and out-of-network doctors, both of whom will work at the hospital.
+Your insurance company may have different rules for in-network and out-of-network doctors, both of whom will work at the hospital.
 To guard against getting overcharged by your hospital, make sure to connect with your insurance company or the hospital’s billing department once you or a family member are able to do so.